 Unilever continues to invest in Indonesia to increase capacity for growth

-Unilever expands state-of-the art Personal Care and Ice Cream facilities to drive growth.
+Unilever expands state-of-the art Beauty & Personal Care and Ice Cream facilities to drive growth.

 London/ Rotterdam/ Jakarta - Unilever yesterday unveiled expansion to production facilities in Indonesia that will help drive sustainable growth for the company in the fast-growing developing and emerging markets.

-The company has invested about €90 million to build a new, state-of-the-art personal care factory and to expand existing ice cream and personal care factories to increase Unilever’s capacity for growth and service increasing demand for beauty products and ice cream in Indonesia and in other parts of Asia and Africa.
-These developments complement the additional capacity already being built in the Home Care and Foods categories in Indonesia this year and will better enable Unilever to deliver bigger and better innovation more quickly to consumers.
+The company has invested about €90 million to build a new, state-of-the-art beauty & personal care factory and to expand existing ice cream and beauty & personal care factories to increase Unilever’s capacity for growth and service increasing demand for beauty products and ice cream in Indonesia and in other parts of Asia and Africa.
+These developments complement the additional capacity already being built in the Home Care and Foods & Refreshment divisions in Indonesia this year and will better enable Unilever to deliver bigger and better innovation more quickly to consumers.

 Pier Luigi Sigismondi, Unilever’s Chief Supply Chain Officer said, ‘Unilever, as the emerging markets consumer goods company, has set itself an ambitious goal – to double the size of our business whilst reducing our environmental impact.
 These new facilities will help us to continue to grow in Indonesia, an important market in which we have strong category positions across our portfolio, as we do across South East Asia.